Notes on Writing

 Read your writing out loud.

-The best test of your writing style is to read what you'vewritten -- out loud if necessary.
-Be sure to read it as written,pausing where your punctuation really demands andadding inflection the way the text actually requires.
+as written,pausing where your punctuation really demands andadding inflection the way the text actually requires.
 Is thetext choppy and hard to read?
 Is it monotonous -- with all thesentences equal in length?
 Cadence is important.
 Try for amix in which short, clean sentences punctuate long, elegantones.

 Punctuation.